TobKed/blog/content/posts/2024_09_30_september_links.md

 ```

 In addition to my GitHub Actions adventures, I also dived into learning tmux, a tool that brought me a lot of joy.
-I even created a `.tmux.conf` file to tailor the tmux experience to my liking, enabling features like mouse support and setting new panes to open in the current directory.
+I customized a configuration file to tailor the tmux experience to my liking, enabling features like mouse support and setting new panes to open in the current directory.

-`.tmux.conf`:
+`.tmux.conf`

 ```shell
 set -g mouse on